 Some alleged victims can refuse to testify because they have a Fifth Amendment Privilege.
 The Fifth Amendment to the United States Constitution states that no person can be forced to offer testimony that might incriminate himself or herself in a crime.
 Therefore, if an alleged victim struck the defendant during the fight or if the alleged victim lied to the police about the facts of the case, that witness can assert his or her Fifth Amendment privilege and refuse to testify against the defendant.

 Aggravated Assault and Battery is a crime that might be charged if the alleged victim is over the age of 60, or the alleged victim is pregnant, or the alleged victim suffered serious injuries, or the alleged victim is mentally retarded.
-Attorney Spring defends these cases in the same way he defends simple assault and battery cases.
+Our Middlesex County assault and battery attorney defends these cases in the same way he defends simple assault and battery cases.

 A conviction for assault and battery will result is serious consequences.
 It is extremely important that you have a Middlesex County criminal defense attorney who has experience in defending these types of cases.
 Attorney Spring has the necessary experience to aggressively defend your case.
 He has handled a wide range of cases from unarmed burglary to criminal harassment.